 I don’t know if it’s because of the Scottish blood in me, but I do like a bit of tweed and tartan.
 I’ve used my fabric scraps to make some tweed and tartan trees.
 This will add a bit of a Celtic theme to my mantle this festive season.

-Tweed and tartan are traditional Scottish woven woolen fabrics.
+Tweed and tartan are traditional Scottish woven woollen fabrics.
 You can often pick up bags of offcuts and scraps of the fabric at fabric stores or online.
-Or even better you can upcycle fabrics from old tartan and plaid shirts for this tabletop Christmas tree craft.
+Or even better, you can upcycle fabrics from old tartan and plaid shirts for this tabletop Christmas tree craft.

 The seams and belt loops of old jeans were upcycled to decorate the base of the tartan trees.
 The combination of denim and tweed works so well.
-I ended up making a mini tartan and tweed forest as creating them was such fun.
+I made a mini tartan and tweed forest, as creating them was fun.

 What You Need To Make Tweed & Tartan Trees

 - Scraps of tweed, tartan or plaid fabric.
-You can sometimes pick these up on Amazon or eBay, or simply upcycle some old plaid shirts.
+You can sometimes pick these up on Amazon or eBay or upcycle some old plaid shirts.